-The Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
-In determining compensation levels, Compensation Committee will generally consider the Company's overall financial condition and performance, peer company data and other survey materials, reports on current market conditions, operational data, tax and accounting information.
+The Compensation Committee determines and makes recommendations to our Board regarding the compensation levels of our executive officers and the establishment of performance objectives for the current year for our executive officers.
+In determining compensation levels, our Compensation Committee will generally consider the Company's overall financial condition and performance, peer company data and other survey materials, reports on current market conditions, operational data, tax and accounting information to ensure that the compensation provided to our executive officers remains competitive relative to compensation paid by companies of similar size and stage of development operating in the biotechnology and pharmaceutical industry, while taking into account our relative performance and our own strategic goals.
 The members of the Compensation Committee will also consider their own experiences with hiring and retaining executive officers at other companies.

-In setting performance goals for the current year, the Compensation Committee will set goals for the clinical, regulatory, commercial, financial and corporate development areas of the Company.
+In recommending performance goals for the current year, the Compensation Committee will recommend goals for the clinical, regulatory, commercial, financial and corporate development areas of the Company.